ABM: What is your Rap name? Tell us the story behind your hip-hop name?

 ABM: Where are you from, and what was it like growing up there?

 Young Yeama: I was born in Oakland, California at the naval hospital they torn down some years back.
-Mama took me to Alvingroom projects across the street from Castlemont High when I was born.
-My father was in the Navy and when they shipped him out to sea, we moved to Richmond, Virgina.
+Mama took me to Alvingroom projects with my bum ass father in the Navy.
+They shipped him out to sea and we followed moving to Richmond, Virgina.
 Spent a couple years there and then moved to Kansas City where my father’s family had moved after Felix died.
-I don’t know shit else about the latter, don’t ask me shit.
 Then I moved back to Oakland when I was in the 8th grade and been in the Bay every since.
-So from the mid west to the east coast to the west coast, I’ve learned to adapt to certain environments, communicate with all kinds of niggas from the most intellect to the most ignorant and we still all brothas.

 ABM: What do you typically rap about?